faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures3_lecture.md

     _

 (beware that the underscore `_` **must not be indented**), and a (blue) bulb💡appears.
-Click on it to  generate a *skeleton* of the structure at hand, so you do not need to remember all fields by heart.
+Click on it to  generate a *skeleton* of the structure at hand (transforming `:=` into `where`), so you do not need to remember all fields by heart.

 **SAY THAT WE CAN USE ⟨ and ⟩** : anonymous constructors (3.4.1.3)

-** SAY THAT ALL THIS BECOMES VERY IMPORTANT IF STRUCTURES ARE CLASSES WHEN DECLARING ISNTANCES**
+** SAY THAT ALL THIS BECOMES VERY IMPORTANT IF STRUCTURES ARE CLASSES WHEN DECLARING INSTANCES** e finire con un esempio con `AddMonoid`, tipo
+`⌘`

++++ Labels Matter
+The big difference between `TwoNat`, and `Couple` are the names of the fields: `⌘`.

+These names **are relevant**!
+You might think of a term of type `TwoNat` (or `Couple`) as a pair of *labelled* naturals, and that a structure is a collection of *labelled* terms.
+So, a term of `TwoNat`
++++

+* Mention `with`
+* Mention `__`

+## Extends

+If the parent structure types have overlapping field names, then all overlapping field names must have the same type.
+If the overlapping fields have different default values, then the default value from the last parent structure that includes the field is used.
+New default values in the child structure take precedence over default values from the parent structures.

+### Constructing terms when there is `extend`